How To Harness Train Your Cat - Supakit

 When to come home

 For your cat’s first outdoor adventure, don’t expect the earth!
 They might not want to do any exploring at all, so remember that just being outside is a huge milestone and one to be proud of.
-You can build up from here, so keep the first sessions short and sweet, and stay tuned in to your cat’s body language – you want them to come home happy and wanting more.
+You can build up from here, so keep the first sessions short and sweet, and stay tuned in to your cat’s personality and body language – you want them to come home happy and wanting more.

 4. Building confidence